comworkio/comwork-cloud-wiki/web_console.md

 You'll probably have to complete the jinja template `comwork-cloud-api/ansible/env/instance_name.yml.j2` to add the required values for your environment.

+If you need to let instructions about value to change in this file, you also have a documentation template `comwork-cloud-api/ansible/env/instance_name.md.j2` to complete.

 You'll also have to complete the package images inventory `/Users/ineumann/comwork-cloud-api/cloud_environments.yml` to add your environment and images:

 ```yaml